Writing

 result = await ecomax.set("ecomax_control", "on")

-If you want to use turn_on() method, you must first get a parameter object.
+If you want to use turn_on() method, you must first get the parameter object.

 from pyplumio.helpers.parameter import Switch